Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Collect the data

-Research is an essential step before analyzing the customer journey of an online store.
-Adding real-world data brings tangibility to your journey maps and helps you identify the most problematic stages of the journey.
-For instance, you will need to know how many visitors made it to the checkout page, how many of those eventually completed the purchase, and what is the percentage of those who dropped out.
-If you have a multi-page checkout, it would be useful to know which pages cause your visitors to abandon their cart.
+For instance, you will need to know how many visitors made it to the checkout page, how many eventually completed the purchase, becoming new customers, and the percentage of those who dropped out.
+If you have a multipage checkout, it would be useful to know which product pages cause your visitors to abandon their cart.

-Web analytics is a great source of data.
+Web analytics is an excellent source of data.
 And by the way, you can combine that data with journey maps using our customer journey mapping tool.
-It supports the integration with Mixpanel which will let you display real-time analytics data on your e-commerce customer journey maps in the form of a marketing funnel.
-That way you will have some hard data to back up your journey maps.
+It supports the integration with Mixpanel and Google Analytics, which will let you display real-time analytics data on your e-commerce customer journey maps in the form of a marketing funnel.

 Funel section in customer journey mapping

-Here are other data sources that can be used to learn about your customer journey before putting it on the map.
+Here are other data sources that can be used to learn about your customer journey before putting it on the map:

 • Net Promoter Score (NPS) ranges from 0 to 10 and shows the willingness of your customer to recommend your product to others.
 This provides a simplified, yet highly effective vision of a brand’s popularity and customer loyalty.

-Create an e-commerce customer journey map
+Creating an e-commerce customer journey map

 Draft the backbone

-Let’s continue with our delivery e-commerce customer journey map example and try to identify the substages of the delivery stage:
+Let’s continue with our delivery e-commerce customer journey map example and try to identify the substages of the delivery stage.

 1. Requesting the delivery.
 At this substage, customers complete the purchase and type in their delivery information.
-Usually, it is done at the checkout page, so it may be considered as a major touchpoint to pay attention to at this substage.
+Usually, it is done at the checkout page, so it may be considered a major customer touchpoint to pay attention to at this substage.

-Here is what the backbone of the e-commerce customer journey map will look like:
+Here is what the backbone of the e-commerce customer journey map will look like.

 Add some meat